MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 ## The solution

-Protect your organization by monitoring and controlling cloud app use with any IdP solution and Cloud App Security's Conditional Access App Control.
+Protect your organization by monitoring and controlling cloud app use with any IdP solution and the Defender for Cloud Apps Conditional Access App Control.

 ## Prerequisites